By Mark Schaefer

-Let’s fast forward one more time to 2014 and look at the two factors that impact the economics of content marketing — the amount of content available and the amount of content consumed (supply and demand).
+Let’s fast forward one more time and look at the two factors that impact the economics of content marketing — the amount of content available and the amount of content consumed (supply and demand).

 Of course the volume of free content is exploding at a ridiculous rate.
 Depending on what study you read, the amount of available web-based content (the supply) is doubling every 9 to 24 months.
 Unimaginable, really.

 However, our ability to consume that content (the demand) is finite.
 There are only so many hours in a day and even if we consume content while we eat, work and drive, there is a theoretical and inviolable limit to consumption, which we are now approaching.

 This intersection of finite content consumption and rising content availability will create a tremor I call The Content Shock.
 In a situation where content supply is exponentially exploding while content demand is flat, we would predict that individuals, companies, and brands would have to “pay” consumers more and more just to get them to see the same amount of content.

 And that is exactly what is happening.

 I know that you are under a barrage of distractions from increasingly amazing content.
 For me to simply maintain the “mindshare” I have with you today on this blog, I am going to have to create significantly better content, which of course will take significantly more time.
 I will probably have to pay Facebook and others to give you a chance to even see it because of this content competition for attention.